maximshipko/front-end-challenge/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### React Router (9K gzip)

+Although for such a simple app, routing could have been implemented I've used it for a couple of reasons.
+First, any new dev jumping in the project will already know what react-router is, hence no need to document it and maintain.

 # TODO

 - [ ] Autogenerate api services with types based on specification